BlaineDev/431-2020/classes/class24/README.md

         - If you have OLDVAR: 1 = No, 2 = Yes, create a NEWVAR with 1 = Yes, 0 = No using **NEWVAR = OLDVAR - 1**.
     - Variables that use categories to describe what were originally quantitative variables aren't quantitative any more.
     - Things I would treat as missing include Refused, Don't Know, Unknown, No response and missing.
 Be sure that R recognizes things that are missing as missing and filters them out when you filter for complete cases.
+    - **Hmisc::describe** is an incredibly useful step to support range checks across all of your variables as a final check that you've cleaned the data properly.
+Things to check after cleaning any kind of data:
+        1. Make sure all of your quantitative variables have a sensible minimum and maximum value.
+        2. Be sure that all of your categorical variables only include sensible, interpretable categories, contain a reasonable number of subjects, and that don't know/refused/missing are not included as categories.
+All of your categorical predictors have at least 2 levels and no more than 6 levels after collapsing.
+If you want to use more than 6 levels of a categorical variable, contact Dr. Love for approval via email.
     - You are allowed (not encouraged, just allowed) to impute things other than your outcome or key predictor, but only if you do it appropriately.
 You are not allowed in Project B to impute your outcome or key predictor.
 7. [Data is Plural](https://tinyletter.com/data-is-plural) is a nice (and free) weekly newsletter of useful/curious data sets curated by Jeremy Singer-Vine.
 You might be interested in taking a look.
 8. [The Daily](https://thedaily.case.edu/tell-us-what-youre-thankful-for-this-year/) is interested to hear from you about what you're thankful for this year.